 Under new guidance from the IRS, widows and widowers who missed the deadline to claim a deceased spouse’s unused estate and lifetime gift tax exemptions as their own may have up to five years to make this portability election and shield more of their wealth from future tax liabilities.

-Effective July 8, 2022, the period for making a portability election allowing a widow/widower to apply a deceased spouse’s DSUE to his or her own transfers during life and at death is extended from two to five years after the death of the first spouse.
+Effective July 8, 2022, the period for making a portability election allowing a widow/widower to apply a deceased spouse’s DSUE to his/her transfers during life and at death is extended from two to five years after the first spouse’s passing.
 To qualify for this relief, executors of a decedent’s estate must file a U.S. estate and generation-skipping transfer-tax return on or before the fifth anniversary of the decedent’s date of death.
-When relief is granted, the DSUE amount is immediately available to the surviving spouse or to his or her estate if he or she has already passed away.
-However, if the increase in the surviving spouse’s applicable exclusion amount results in an overpayment of gift or estate tax by the surviving spouse or his or her estate, no claim for credit or refund may be made.
-This means that the extension of time to elect portability does not extend the period during which the surviving spouse or the surviving spouse’s estate may make a claim for credit or refund.
+When relief is granted, the DSUE amount is immediately available to the surviving spouse or the decedent’s estate if he/she has already passed away.
+However, if the increase in the surviving spouse’s applicable exclusion amount results in an overpayment of gift or estate tax by the surviving spouse or his/her estate, no claim for credit or refund may be made.
+This means that the extension of time to elect portability does not extend the period during which the surviving spouse or the surviving spouse’s estate may claim a credit or refund.

 About the Author: Robert Mark Weiss, CFA, is a regional director and financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
 For more information, call (941) 308-1126 or email

 Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.